The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 1. Phishing messages from fake tech support agents

-Tech support scams often start with unsolicited contact from someone who claims to be a tech support agent.
-These phony agents might say they work with Microsoft, Amazon, or another well-known technology brand.
-They claim your device has a problem and that they need you to download the AnyDesk app before they can fix it.
+Tech support scams often start with unsolicited contact from someone who claims to be a tech support agent at companies like Microsoft, Amazon, or other well-known technology brands.
+These scammers will claim your device has a problem and that they need you to download the AnyDesk app before they can fix it.

 Example of a smishing text claiming your device has been infected with a virus.
 Source: Aura team